 that assessments of past performance, present conditions and future needs are performed and that appropriate action is taken when needed.

+In reviewing the licensee's performance, the inspector’s evaluation should examine the licensee activities from the date of the previous inspection.
 However, issues preceding the last inspection should be reviewed, if warranted by circumstances, such as incidents, repetitive violations, or high radiation exposures.

 87121-03 INSPECTION GUIDANCE

+General Guidance

 The following inspection guidance is designed to assist the inspector in evaluating the performance of the licensee’s radiation safety program.
 The guidance is organized by the individual focus elements described above.
 The timing and sequence of inspection activities are left to the inspector’s discretion based on the circumstances and conditions at the time of the actual inspection.
+Furthermore, inspectors should not feel constrained by the guidance in this procedure.
+If an inspector obtains information that indicates that a problem may exist in an area within the NRC’s jurisdiction that is not specifically addressed in this procedure, the inspector should redirect, or otherwise expend, inspection effort to address that problem.

 Some of the requirement and guidance sections of this procedure instruct the inspector to "verify" the adequacy of certain aspects of the licensee's program.
 Verification should use a performance-based approach and be accomplished through discussions, observations, and demonstrations with qualified licensee staff.

-An examination of the licensee's records should not be considered the primary part of the inspection program. , observations of activities in progress, equipment, facilities and use areas, will be a better indicator of the licensee's overall radiation safety program than a review of records. ecords such as surveys, receipt and transfer of licensed materials, radiation surveys, quarterly inventory, leak tests, training, utilization logs, inspection and maintenance of the equipment, for compliance until the inspector is satisfied that the required records are maintained and complete.
+An examination of the licensee's records should not be considered the primary part of the inspection program.
+For example, observations of activities in progress, equipment, facilities and use areas, will be a better indicator of the licensee's overall radiation safety program than a review of records.
+The inspector should randomly examine records such as surveys, receipt and transfer of licensed materials, radiation surveys, quarterly inventory, leak tests, training, utilization logs, inspection and maintenance of the equipment, for compliance until the inspector is satisfied that the required records are maintained and complete.
 Other records that are more closely related to health and safety and security (such as personnel dose monitoring records, incident reports and control of material) should be examined in detail with qualified licensee staff.

 Common elements to all inspections include entrance and exit meetings with appropriate licensee management, including the RSO, observations of facilities and work in progress, independent confirmatory surveys, the evaluation of program scope and any special license conditions.
 Specific guidance regarding these common elements can be found in IMC 2800.